emberjs/website/source/blog/2019-02-01-the-ember-times-issue-83.md

 <SAYING-HELLO-IN-YOUR-FAVORITE-LANGUAGE> Emberistas! 🐹

 <SOME-INTRO-HERE-TO-KEEP-THEM-SUBSCRIBERS-READING>
- 2019 is coming in strong with a staggering amount of RFCs in FCP ⌛, we have an exclusive **contributor interview** with **@jenweber** for you 🙌, as well as....
+ 2019 is coming in strong with a staggering amount of RFCs in FCP ⌛, an update on native classes in Ember 🚀, we have an exclusive **contributor interview** with **@jenweber** for you 🙌, as well as....

 ---